4Drea4/IP-Address-Tracker/README.md

     Adjustments:

 #### Post Project Review:
 I had the most trouble understanding how to implement the fetched data to the live map.
 I was quite confused when it came time to understand just how to set the marker to the updated.
+I appreciate typescript because when I realized what issues I was having, it was because of where I would have already known what to expect in some areas, I was attempting to call or pass the wrong thing.
+I then struggled with adding a pin when locations are reloaded.

 #### Useful References:
 1. [Fetch Best Practices](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch)